 Under Article VII of the New York State Public Service Law, Exhibit 121 to the Joint Settlement Proposal provided an environmental analysis of Facility impacts to ecologically sensitive species and habitats upon which the Commission relied in issuing Certificate Holders their Certificate in April 2013.
 Thereafter, an Environmental Impact Statement (EIS) was prepared and finalized in August 2014 by the United States Department of Energy (DOE) in compliance with the Council on Environmental Quality regulations for implementing the National Environmental Policy Act (NEPA) of 1969, the DOE's NEPA regulations, and other applicable regulations.
 The EIS and associated biological assessment evaluated all potential environmental impacts resulting from the construction, operation, and maintenance of the Project on both terrestrial and aquatic species and habitats.
 In addition, Appendix G to the EIS included Applicant proposed impact avoidance and minimization measures.
 Consultation pursuant to Section 7 of the Endangered Species Act (ESA) was completed between the DOE and United States Fish and Wildlife Service (USFWS) in 2014 and again in March 2021, to address modifications to the Project.
+Section 7 ESA consultation will be re-initiated by DOE with USFWS and National Oceanic Atmospheric Administration (NOAA) National Marine Fisheries Services (NMFS) to address more recent modifications to the Project and additional requirements related to recent changes in ESA species listings pursuant to Section 7 of the ESA.

 Given the time that has elapsed since the Article VII proceeding and EIS, the Certificate Holders submitted requests to the New York Natural Heritage Program (NYNHP) for updated information regarding RTE species and significant natural communities that may occur in the vicinity of the Project Corridor.
 The NYNHP provided a separate response for each overland segment along the Project route (dated March 25, 2022, April 1, 2022, April 11, 2022, April 15, 2022, and April 22, 2022, see Attachment 2).
 The Certificate Holders also entered into a non-disclosure agreement with the New York State Department of Environmental Conservation (NYSDEC) to obtain confidential spatial data identifying the documented locations of RTE species (received April 20, 2022) (see Figures 2 through 14 in Attachment 1).
-In addition, the USFWS's Information Planning and Consultation (IPaC) system was consulted on March 21, 2022, May 20, 2022, and August 8, 2022, to obtain official species lists for each overland segment along the Project route (Attachment 2).
+In addition, the USFWS's Information Planning and Consultation (IPaC) and NOAA's the Greater Atlantic Region ESA Section 7 Mapper systems were consulted on March 21, 2022, May 20, 2022, and August 8, 2022, to obtain official species lists for each overland segment along the Project route (Attachment 2).